-- 4.65 Ponteland provides services and employment to a wider rural area, however its proximity to Tyneside, Newcastle upon Tyne in particular has strongly influenced its current economic role.
+- 4.65 Ponteland provides services and employment to a wider rural area.
+However, its proximity to Tyneside, and Newcastle upon Tyne in particular, has strongly influenced its current economic role.
 Within the village there is almost 5,500m2 of retail floor space and 14.8 hectares of developed employment land.
 Of those aged 16 to 74 in the Neighbourhood Plan area, 59% are in employment, 2.1% are unemployed and 23.8% are retired.
-The proportion of people in employment and those unemployed is lower in the Neighbourhood Plan area than Northumberland as a whole, however the retirement rate is higher17. - 4.66 In addition to employment provided within the village, the surrounding countryside also has an important role.
-In addition to agriculture there are business parks at: Park Farm, Berwick Hill, Blagdon Estate, Pont Park, Horton Park and Prestwick Park.
+The proportion of people in employment and those unemployed is lower in the Neighbourhood Plan area than Northumberland as a whole.
+However, the retirement rate is higher. - 4.66 In addition to employment provided within the village, the surrounding countryside also has an important role.
+In addition to agriculture there are business parks at: Park Farm; Berwick Hill; Blagdon Estate; Pont Park; Horton Park; and Prestwick Park.
 All of which boost the local economy and bring local jobs.
 There are also various businesses located in the countryside that provide services to the local community, not just for horse riders but dog kennels, catteries, cycle repairs shop and even a gym in a barn.
 In addition, local pubs, restaurants, Dissington Hall and garden centres provide local employment.
-The area is also seeing an increase in tourism and leisure developments, particularly linked to the Reivers Way National Cycle Route. - 4.67 Early engagement on the Plan identified some important planning issues that the local community wanted it to address, including: - The need to retain and improve existing retail at Broadway and Merton Way; - Bring back under used/ empty buildings into use;
+The area is also seeing an increase in tourism and leisure developments, particularly linked to the Reivers Way National Cycle Route. - 4.67 Early engagement on the Plan identified some important planning issues that the local community wanted it to address, including: - The need to retain and improve existing retail at Broadway and Merton Way; - Bring back under used and empty buildings into use; - Improve car parking provision in the village centre; - Relocate industrial uses in Meadowfield out of the centre of Ponteland potential for the quarry site (opposite the airport) to be used for industrial uses.

-17 Northumberland Local Plan: Central Delivery Area Strategic Land Review (June 2016)

-- Improve car parking provision in the village centre; - Relocate industrial uses in Meadowfield out of the centre of Ponteland potential for the quarry site (opposite the airport) to be used for industrial uses.
 This proposal is not a reasonable option at this time.
-The quarry site is within the designated Green Belt and - its removal from the Green Belt would be a matter for Northumberland County Council to address in their emerging Core Strategy.
-The site is proposed to remain in the Green Belt in the emerging Northumberland Core Strategy18. - 4.68 Plan Objective 3 therefore seeks to support the sustainable creation and protection of employment opportunities in the Neighbourhood Plan area, and the vitality and viability of its Village and Local Centres.
+The quarry site is within the designated Green Belt and its removal from the Green Belt would be a matter for Northumberland County Council to address in their Local Plan.

+4.68 Plan Objective 3 therefore seeks to support the sustainable creation and protection of employment opportunities in the Neighbourhood Plan area, and the vitality and viability of its Village and Local Centres.
-Economic Development

-- 4.69 The Northumberland Employment Land Review (ELR 2011) identified that there was an absence of available employment land in Ponteland, despite reasonable levels of market demand.
-Industry consultation highlighted that Ponteland's excellent access to the strategic road network, Newcastle International Airport and the Tyneside market meant that there was scope for additional land allocations to provide for office and light industrial development.
+4.69 The Northumberland Employment Land

+Review (ELR - 2011) identified that there was an absence of available employment land in Ponteland, despite reasonable levels of market demand.
+Industry consultation highlighted that Ponteland's excellent access to the strategic road network, Newcastle International

+Airport and the Tyneside market meant that there was scope for additional land allocations to provide for office and light industrial development.
 The conclusions of the ELR were reinforced in the Northumberland Employment Land and Premises Demand Study (2015).
 This concluded that there was a pressing need for land for both industry and offices.
 Consultation with the industry identified that the market viewed Meadowfield Industrial Estate as not providing for modern needs and also that it was at capacity.
-It also showed that the market would particularly benefit from further high quality office development, and that the most appealing area for the market would be to the east of the town, maximising the good local transport links. - 4.70 Ponteland Village has one main employment site, at Meadowfield Industrial Estate, which is 4.6 hectares in size.
-As at January 2017, there was no available space on Meadowfield.
-The Prestwick Park office development, which is allocated as employment land in the Castle Morpeth District Local Plan is at capacity with all 15 units occupied as at January 2017.
-This illustrates that constrained nature of the local market.
-The current constrained nature of the market is illustrated by the very low rates of new development in recent years with no land taken up in the 1999-2014 period and only 0.53ha developed for other uses.
-The emerging Core Strategy identifies an additional 2 hectares of employment land adjoining Prestwick Park to allow for additional phases of high quality office development, but no further employment land is proposed to be allocated for the Core Strategy plan period. - 4.71 The evidence supporting the emerging Northumberland Core Strategy highlights that future employment development within the Neighbourhood Plan area is constrained by the Green Belt, therefore the Neighbourhood Plan is limited in its scope.

-18 Northumberland Core Strategy: Proposed Further Major Modifications (Nov 2016)
+It also showed that the market would particularly benefit from further high quality office development, and that the most appealing area for the market would be to the east of the town, maximising the good local transport links.